protontypes/LibreSelery/README.md

 Since LibreSelery is only a tool and not a platform, we do not and cannot charge any fees.
 Only buying and selling cryptocurrency on Coinbase has [fees](https://help.coinbase.com/en/coinbase/trading-and-funding/pricing-and-fees/fees).
 Transactions between Coinbase wallets have no fees.

 ### Can I do micro transactions?
 Yes, you can do that.
 But please try to avoid spamming people with emails.
 Every payout results in an email.
 To disable notification emails, set `send_email_notification: False`.
 Users without a Coinbase account on their github profile email address will still receive emails.
 Sending cryptocurrency between Coinbase wallets is for free.
-The Coinbase API allows you to send a minimum of 0.000001 BTC.
+The Coinbase API allows you to send a minimum of 0.000001 cryptocurrency.
 [Coinbase Help:](https://help.coinbase.com/en/coinbase/trading-and-funding/pricing-and-fees/fees)
 > We do not charge for transferring cryptocurrency from one Coinbase wallet to another

 ### When should I use the `random_split` strategy?
-Let's assume you have a small donation that you want to distribute within a larger project. `full_split` could cause your transaction to fall below the allowed limit of 0.000001 BTC.
+Let's assume you have a small donation that you want to distribute within a larger project. `full_split` could cause your transaction to fall below the allowed limit of 0.000001 cryptocurrency.
 Not many people in your project may have a Coinbase account.
 Only few people would open an account for 10 cents.
 With the random distribution, individual donors are randomly selected based on their weight and receive a larger donation.
 Over a longer period of time, the same distribution should emerge as it would with the `full_split` distribution.

 ### When does my credit expire at Coinbase if I do not open an account?
 [Coinbase Help:](https://help.coinbase.com/en/coinbase/trading-and-funding/sending-or-receiving-cryptocurrency/i-sent-funds-to-the-wrong-address-how-do-i-get-them-back.html)